Cookies help us keep you and Monzo safe, give you a better experience and show you more relevant ads

-You can think of cookies like stickers.
-Every time you visit a site, that site puts a sticker on you so they can keep track of how many times you’ve visited, how long you’ve spent there, and what you’ve done.
-That lets the site show you things which are relevant to you, based on information you’ve entered and stuff you’ve looked at.
+Think of cookies as stickers - when you visit a site, the site puts a sticker on you so that it knows if you come back and can collect information about your visit.
+That lets the site show things relevant to you, based on information you’ve entered and stuff you’ve looked at.
 The length of time stored depends on the cookie, but this is generally between a few minutes and up to two years.

-Cookies never store any of your banking details.
+So you know, the cookies we use never store or access any of your banking details.

 Cookies that help keep you and Monzo safe

 Some cookies help us keep you (and us) safe.
 Because we need them to keep our site secure, you can't turn them off.
 For example, we use Cloudflare cookies to protect our site against attacks.

 We use analytics cookies like Google Analytics to see where you spend your time on our website, and work out which bits of Monzo.com are most (and least) effective.
 This helps us know what’s working, what might be broken and what we should improve.

 Cookies to help show you more relevant ads